IRamNoc/iznes/directives/user-tour/readme.md

 # Introduction
-Rows Per Page is a directive for use on Clarity Datagrids across Setl projects.
-The directive adds a select input to the DOM allowing users to choose the amount of rows to display per datagrid page.
+UserTour is a directive for use across Setl projects.
+The directive takes a config object and displays tooltip style signpost elements to the UI to guide the user through a particular feature or component.

 Features:
-* A default of 5 RowsPerPage with preset values of `5, 10, 20, 50 and 100` to select between
+* Easy to setup - just import, wrap the HTML you want to use in a div with the directive on, create the config object and away you go
-* Pass in a custom array of numbers to the `[defaultRows]` input to override the above presets
+* Works across components - the directive uses DOM manipulation after the view has been rendered so as long as all components have been wrapped in the div containing the directive it will work
-* Saves the users RowsPerPage preference to MySQL on each change and restores this setting
+* Make a tour step 'must complete' so the user has to complete an action before proceeding.
+Pass a callback function that returns a boolean to control when the user can proceed
-* If no saved user setting exists, you can pass a custom default value in the RowsPerPage HTML attribute which gets added to the select input if not already present
+* The position of the signpost on the UI is calculated automatically or can be set manually in the config
-* A CSS fix is applied to remove the static height of the datagrid if 20 RowsPerPage or greater is selected
+* Plus other settings can be controlled from the config...

 # Usage:
 ## 1. Import the `SetlDirectivesModule`